 Sue explains “We want to give people the confidence to react when a situation happens so they don’t feel powerless.
 “We also know that Covid-19 is very much still present so we have taken time to think hard about how we can run a first aid course whilst making people feel safe.
 But we also know that first aid can’t stop just because of a pandemic.
 The likelihood of mortality increases in the first few minutes so it’s really important people have the right skills to perform CPR and other first aid when it’s needed, especially when there may be less people around in offices.”

 Stopping companies falling behind

 Similar to the MOT extension, which has now ended, the HSE recently gave updates saying that whilst companies could keep their current first aid status’s until the end of October 2020 that time has now passed.

 First Aid at work or EFAW certificates that expired after 16 March 2020 are valid until 31st October 2020 or 6 months from the date of expiry.
 “All requalification training for these certificates should be completed by 31 March 2021”

 Cube are keen to get the message out there that businesses can’t ignore expired qualifications.

 “These ‘bread and butter’ services with first aid training will also allow us to continue our expansion plan for employee wellbeing amongst other elements.”

-What are their expansion plans and how is mental health involved?
+What are their expansion plans and how is mental health involved in their startup story?